Vaziria/tonnage/doc/masternode-setup.md

 <b><u>Preparing Collateral in Local Wallet</u></b>

 1. Create an address in your local wallet by:<br>
     a.
-QT/GUI Wallet: selecting the Recieve tab, entering a label (name) and pressing the "Rquest Payment" button<br><br>
+QT/GUI Wallet: selecting the Recieve tab, entering a label (name) and pressing the "Request Payment" button<br><br>
     b.
 Command line: entering command ./swamp-cli getnewaddress<br><br>
 The address will be presented back to you, copy it for use in the next steps